 In believing the lie, mankind denied the truth.
 As a result, we choose to believe lies about ourselves.
 Hurtful lies that we hear from other people.
 Lies that we create within our minds, about ourselves.
 Lies created by our fellow mankind, our society, our news media.
 Hence, we develop low self-esteem, poor self-images, and we soon find ourselves hating, demeaning and dehumanizing others so that we can “feel good and/or superior.”

-The Reality: Life is never fair.
-Fairness is not even mentioned in the Scriptures.
+Life is never fair.
+The Scriptures never even mention fairness.
 We get dumped on by many different sources.
-Life becomes unbearable.
+Life, then, becomes unbearable.
 Traumatic stress, psychologically, morally, and ethically, sets in.
 We spiral endlessly downward until anger, rage, nihilism, and suicidal ideations become a part of our lives.
 Many times I have offered condolences to a soldier, a family member, at the death of someone close only to hear the words, “It’s okay Chaplain.
 It don’t mean nothin’.”
 Oh, the ache of emptiness and futility.
 Words I hear all too frequently, “Life sucks, man.
 Life sucks.”
 What a horrible reality.
 So very far away from the design of God.

 If we are truly born again through the blood of Jesus Christ, God’s only begotten Son, the truth is then declared in 2 Corinthians 5:17,

 “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”

 Hey, Chaplain!
 “Wait a minute.
 Does that mean that I can have a new self-identity?”

 I reply, “Yes, my brother, my sister, you can.”